cnlohr/fx3fun/README.md

 I'm gonna need a way of selecting between different run modes, maybe slower modes, too.
 Better get control messages going.  libusb did it right.
 We should mimic them.

 This is totally kicking my butt.
 My function somehow differs from theirs.

+Some sort of strange stack corruption.
+Reading/writing values on the stack seems hosed.
+Need to understand more.